Model

 feature_importances_pd.DataFrame

-Table of how training data variables are used in the Cubist model.
+Table of how training dataset variables are used in the Cubist model.
 The first column for “Conditions” shows the approximate percentage of cases for which the named attribute appears in a condition of an applicable rule, while the second column “Attributes” gives the percentage of cases for which the attribute appears in the linear formula of an applicable rule.

 n_features_in_int

-Number of features seen during fit.
+Number of training features (columns) seen during fit.

 feature_names_in_ndarray of shape (n_features_in_,)

-Names of features seen during fit.
+Names of the training features (columns) seen during fit.
 Defined only when X has feature names that are all strings.

 splits_pd.DataFrame